 At Piglet in Bed, we mention linen A LOT.
-In fact, we never stop talking about its benefits and the many reasons why we think linen makes such a good bed companion, from bed sheets to sleepwear.
+In fact, we never stop talking about its benefits and the many reasons why we think linen makes such a good bed companion, from linen bedding to linen pyjamas.
 But what is linen?
 In this post, we want to clear up any myths around the origin of the fabric and highlight some of its key properties that make it not only a wonderfully comfortable material but a natural, sustainable choice too.

 Firstly, what is linen and what is it made from?

 Linen is a strong, lightweight and absorbent textile made from the fibres of the flax plant, a pretty blue flowered crop most commonly found across Western Europe.
 One of the world's oldest textiles, linen can be traced back thousands of years to ancient civilizations and is even mentioned in the Bible.

 Today, linen is a luxurious and expensive material that is only produced in small quantities.
 A greater amount of care and time goes into harvesting flax in comparison to other natural fibres such as cotton.
 During the production process, the fibres are extracted from the flax plant and then stored for a long period of time to allow them to soften.
 Additionally, flax fibres are not elastic, and so weaving them without breaking the threads requires a great amount of skill and attention.

 Linen is made from the fibres of the flax plant, a pretty blue-flowered crop

 Where is linen produced?